 Day 2 – Kaohsiung to Tainan

 Start the morning with an optional excursion to the gigantic Fo Guang Shang Monastery in the outskirts of Kaohsiung.
 There is no shortage of temples in Taiwan but to be frank, this is one of the grandest modern temples I have ever seen.
 The most impressive portion of the temple is the grand pathway with pagodas on either side that leads to a giant Buddha statue.
-The reason why I call this an optional trip is because unless you have your own car, it may take you a bit of time to get there and back.
-The most convenient way via public transport is the #8501 bus which departs from the Zuoying THSR station.
-Expect a trip of around 1.5 hours each way.
+The reason why I call this an optional trip is because unless you have your own car or book a private tour, it may take you a bit of time to get there and back.
+The fastest way via public transport still takes 1.5 hours each way.
+The #8501 bus which departs from the Zuoying THSR station gets you there.
 Alternatively, it’s 40 minutes away by car from Kaohsiung’s city center.
 If you have your own car, it would make sense to head to Tainan after visiting Fo Guang Shan due to its location in the northern outskirts of Kaohsiung.

 Should you decide not to do the trip to Fo Guang Shan, your morning should be spent traveling to Tainan after having your fill of Kaohsiung.
+You can take the high speed train to get to Tainan from Kaohsiung.
+You can buy discounted tickets HERE.
 Taiwan’s 4th largest city and former capital, Tainan lies immediately north of Kaohsiung and because or urbanization, the two cities are almost contiguous to each other.
 Tainan is Taiwan’s cultural heart with plenty of age-old forts, temples, museums, historic alleys as well as good eats.
 As such, I recommend spending around 1.5 to 2 days in this city to fully explore what it has to offer.

 The main station in the city, Tainan Station, is conveniently located in the heart of town and is around 15 minutes walk to the tourist attractions.
 It makes sense to stay around the area.
 I stayed at the Shangri-la’s Far Eastern Plaza Hotel Tainan which offers a free shuttle bus to the sights nearby.
 You can start off at the Chihkan Tower (also known as Fort Provintia, Admission: 50 TWD).
 The site originates as a Dutch fort built in 1653.
 It was later destroyed by an earthquake and had to be rebuilt.
 This explains the Chinese facade.
 Inside, you’ll find a museum as well as a viewing deck which gives you an overview of the surrounding gardens.